Dear Members,

 Technology absorption

-in case of imported technology (imported during the last three years reckoned from the
+iii. in case of imported technology (imported during the last three years reckoned from

 Foreign exchange earnings and outgo: